mlhubca/lab/bank-churn/Readme.md

   - Click the `Add to project` dropdown and select `Notebook` from the dropdown menu
   - On the `New Notebook` page, select `From URL` tab
   - In the `Name` field, input `Churn Prediction` as the notebook name
-  - In the `Notebook URL` field, input this URL: `https://raw.githubusercontent.com/mlhubca/lab/master/churn/bank-churn-prediction-with-scikit-learn-TensorFlow.ipynb`
+  - In the `Notebook URL` field, input this URL: `https://raw.githubusercontent.com/mlhubca/lab/master/bank-churn/bank-churn-prediction-with-scikit-learn-TensorFlow.ipynb`
   - Click the `Create Notebook` button

-2. Execute the cell one by one by pressing Ctrl + Enter or selecting menu `Run -> Run Cells` from the notebook toolbar.
+2. Execute code in the notebook cells
+ - Place cursor in cell and press `Ctrl + Enter` or selecting menu `Run -> Run Cells` from the notebook toolbar.

 ## Exercise 2: Creating a model using machine learning flow